Zoom - Meeting Password Requirements

 Every newly created meeting will have a random numeric password by default.
 This password will be embedded into the meeting link , so participants can click on the link and automatically enter the meeting like as usual.
-Meetings that were been created prior to this change will not require a password nor can a password be added to an existing meeting.
-If you want to secure your meetings with a password, you will need to cancel and reschedule your meetings.

 Who does this password requirement affect?

 All organizers and participants will be affected because every meeting will require a password.
 Participants should not notice a change because the password that is created is embedded into the link that is shared out.